eugeniogiusti/network-analyzer/README.md

    - Testing the target service manually.
 3. The ongoing `tcpdump` collects all traffic, allowing for advanced analysis.
 4. When testing is complete, type `ok` to terminate the script.
-5. If the network resource is not nearby, give the script time to perform the tests.

 ## Compatibility